 An AI chip for autonomous driving resides in a vehicle that must interact and communicate with other vehicles and navigate within a larger urban environment.
-That is why it’s estimated that an autonomous car must go through 8 billion miles of testing before being assured it is safe enough for the road.
+That is why it’s estimated that an autonomous car must go through 11 billion miles of testing before being assured it is safe enough for the road, according to RAND Group.
 So, it’s clear that road testing is not a feasible approach to the validation of autonomous functions and advanced driver assistant systems.

 The digital twin – the comprehensive digital representation of the product, its design as well as behavior – can create the data that are too costly to gather in the real world.
 By leveraging the digital twin, verification tasks can systematically cover different lighting and weather conditions.
 To do this, they rely on the digital twin of the vehicle: a complete virtual representation of all design aspects, whether mechanical, electronic, electrical or software and complete simulation of every functional and behavioral aspect of that vehicle.